obonaventure/cnp3/Missions/S5/tcp2.rst

  21:05:56.303623 IP 192.168.1.101.54150 > 130.104.78.8.22: P 22:814(792) ack 21 win 65535 <nop,nop,timestamp 274527749 1212093357>

-You can easily recognise in the output above the `SYN` segment containing the `MSS`, `window scale`, `timestamp` and `sackOK` options, the `SYN+ACK` segment whose `wscale` option indicates that the server does use use window scaling for this connection and then the first few segments exchanged on the connection.
+You can easily recognise in the output above the `SYN` segment containing the `MSS`, `window scale`, `timestamp` and `sackOK` options, the `SYN+ACK` segment whose `wscale` option indicates that the server uses window scaling for this connection and then the first few segments exchanged on the connection.

 wireshark_ is more recent than tcpdump_.
 It evolved from the ethereal packet trace analysis software.
 It can be used as a text tool like tcpdump_.
 For a TCP connection, wireshark_ would provide almost the same output as tcpdump_.
 The main advantage of wireshark_ is that it also includes a graphical user interface that allows to perform various types of analysis on a packet trace.